Docodonta: Classification

-Docodont fossils have been recognized since the 1880s, but their relationships and diversity have only recently been well-established.
+Docodontan fossils have been recognized since the 1880s, but their relationships and diversity have only recently been well-established.
 Monographs by George Gaylord Simpson in the 1920s argued that they were specialized "pantotheres", part of a broad group ancestral to true therian mammals according to their complex molars.
-A 1956 paper by Bryan Patterson instead argued that docodont teeth were impossible to homologize with modern mammals.
+A 1956 paper by Bryan Patterson instead argued that docodontan teeth were impossible to homologize with modern mammals.
 He drew comparisons to the teeth of Morganucodon and other "triconodont" mammaliaforms, which had fairly simple lower molars with a straight row of large cusps.
-However, re-evaluations of mammaliaform tooth homology in the late 1990s established that docodonts were not closely related to either morganucodonts or therians.
+However, re-evaluations of mammaliaform tooth homology in the late 1990s established that docodontans were not closely related to either morganucodonts or therians.
 Instead, they were found to be similar to certain early "symmetrodonts", a broad and polyphyletic grouping of mammaliaforms with triangular upper molars.

-In particular, the closest relatives of Docodonta have been identified as certain Late Triassic "symmetrodonts", such as Delsatia and Woutersia (from the Norian-Rhaetian of France) and Tikitherium (from the Carnian of India).
+The closest relatives of Docodonta may have been certain Late Triassic "symmetrodonts", such as Delsatia and Woutersia (from the Norian-Rhaetian of France).
 These "symmetrodonts" have three major cusps (c, a, and b) set in a triangular arrangement on their lower molars.
-These cusps would be homologous to cusps c, a, and g in docodonts, which have a similar size and position.
-Tikitherium in particular is very similar to docodonts, as its wide upper molars have an apparent lingual cusp (cusp X) with a labial wear facet, though its cusp Y is comparatively underdeveloped.
-Cusp X is even more prominent in Woutersia, though it lacks a wear facet in that genus.
+These cusps would be homologous to cusps c, a, and g in docodontans, which have a similar size and position.
+The lingual cusp (cusp X) is prominent in Woutersia.
+Another proposed docodontan relative, Tikitherium from India, was originally considered to have been a very early mammaliaform which lived during the Carnian stage of the Triassic.
+Later investigation found that Tikitherium was likely a misidentification of Neogene shrew teeth, completely unrelated to docodontans or any Mesozoic mammaliaforms.

-Unambiguous docodonts are restricted to the Northern Hemisphere, abruptly appearing in the fossil record in the Middle Jurassic.
-Very few docodonts survived into the Cretaceous Period; the youngest known members of the group are Sibirotherium and Khorotherium, from the Early Cretaceous of Siberia.
+Unambiguous docodontans are restricted to the Northern Hemisphere.
+The oldest docodontan is Nujalikodon, from the earliest Jurassic (Hettangian stage) of Greenland.
+Many more species appear in the fossil record in the Middle Jurassic.
+Very few docodontans survived into the Cretaceous Period; the youngest known members of the group are Sibirotherium and Khorotherium, from the Early Cretaceous of Siberia.
 One disputed docodont, Gondtherium, has been described from India, which was previously part of the Southern Hemisphere continent of Gondwana.
-However, this identification is not certain, and in recent analyses, Gondtherium falls outside the docodont family tree, albeit as a close relative to the group.
+However, this identification is not certain, and in recent analyses, Gondtherium falls outside the docodontan family tree, albeit as a close relative to the group.
 Reigitherium, from the Late Cretaceous of Argentina, has previously been described as a docodont, though it is now considered a meridiolestidan mammal.
 Some authors have suggested splitting Docodonta into two families (Simpsonodontidae and Tegotheriidae), but the monophyly of these groups (in their widest form) are not found in any other analyses, and therefore not accepted by all mammal palaeontologists.

-Cladograms based on phylogenetic analyses focusing on docodont relationships:
+Cladograms based on phylogenetic analyses focusing on docodontan relationships: